 Matt Ruby’s Transition From Non-Linear Editing

 Avid systems were tied to the actual cutting of physical pieces of film because their user base were editors who did just that.
 They would cut, copy and paste negatives.
 The reason a folder is often called a “bin” in an NLE interface?
 Because when film editors cut out individual clips, they put them in an actual bin.
 This new generation of NLE systems – notably the Media 100 and Scitex StrataSphere – was altering the editorial philosophy and paradigm by untethering themselves to practices established by the previous generation of film editors.

-When Atomic went looking to invest in an NLE system, the environment was changing in ways to make NLEs more accessible not only financially but also educationally.
+When Atomic went looking to invest in an NLE system, the environment was changing to make NLEs more accessible not only financially but also educationally.
 These new systems were designed to be more intuitive and easier to learn than Avid NLEs.

 Accom had several clients in the Bay Area, notably KGO TV and SportsChannel (who have now evolved into NBC Sports Bay Area).
 Since there were no more than 10-15 Affinity systems locally and they were on the newer side, there were not very many Affinity editors freelancing.
-This fact afforded me the opportunity to work on many different types of projects with many different clients.
+This fact afforded me the opportunity to work on many different types of projects with many other clients.

 I’ve ported my skills over to Final Cut Pro and eventually Adobe Premiere Pro and the Adobe Creative Suite.